Brahmi

 Medicinal uses:

-Brahmi or Thyme leaved gratiola is an important drug in ayurveda for the improvement of intelligence and memory and revitalisation of sense organs.
-It is suggested against dermatosis, anaemia, diabetes, cough, dropsy, fever, arthritis, anorexia, dyspepsia, emaciation, and insanity.
-It dispels poisonous affections, splenic disorders and impurity of blood.
-It is useful in vitiated conditions of kapha and vata, biliousness, neuralgia, ascites, flatulence, leprosy, leucoderma, syphilis, sterility and general debility.
+Brahmi or Thyme-leaved gratiola is an important drug in Ayurveda for the improvement of intelligence and memory and revitalisation of sense organs.
+It is suggested against dermatosis, anemia, diabetes, cough, dropsy, fever, arthritis, anorexia, dyspepsia, emaciation, and insanity.
+It dispels poisonous affections, splenic disorders, and impurity of blood.
+It is useful in vitiated conditions of kapha and vata, biliousness, neuralgia, ascites, flatulence, leprosy, leucoderma, syphilis, sterility, and general debility.

 Chemical constituents:

 Leaves contain the alkaloids brahmine and herpestine.
 Mannitol and saponins were reported later.
-A systematic examination has resulted in the isolation and identification of two saponins designated as bacosides A and B. The mixture of bacosides A and B on hydrolysis give four sapogenins, glucose and arabinose.
+A systematic examination has resulted in the isolation and identification of two saponins designated as bacosides A and B. The mixture of bacosides A and B on hydrolysis gives four sapogenins, glucose, and arabinose.

 Medicinal Properties:

-Barbiturate, stomachic, expectorant, anti-inflammatory, cardiotonic, diuretic, hyponosis potentiation effect
+Barbiturate, stomachic, expectorant, anti-inflammatory, cardiotonic, diuretic, hypnosis potentiation effect

 How to prepare medicines:

-The whole plant fried in ghee and use every day to improve memory power.
+The whole plant is fried in ghee and used every day to improve memory power.

-Whole plant juice mix with jaggery can be given to the newly born babies those who suffering constipation.
+Whole plant juice mixed with jaggery can be given to newborn babies who suffer from constipation.

-It is one of the ingredients in the Ayurveda hair oils to enhance hair growth and prevents hair loss, an equal amount of coconut oil and Brahmi plant juice boiled well and can apply on head before bath, is helpful to grow hair
+It is one of the ingredients in the Ayurveda hair oils to enhance hair growth and prevent hair loss, An equal amount of coconut oil and Brahmi plant juice boiled well and can be applied on the head before bath, is helpful to grow hair